 However, today the industry is seeing more female pilots than ever before.

-In the past, very few women decided to become a pilot because there was not so many information available for women to start flying.
+In the past, very few women decided to become pilots because there was not so much information available for women to start flying.

-Before 50 years, the world was a lot different than it is today.
-The Internet was not as available, and it was challenging to find information unlike it is today.
+Before 50 years, the world was much different than it is today.
+Unlike today, the Internet was not as available, and it was challenging to find information.

-Although there were women pilots before 50 years, it wasn’t easy to find their inspiring stories and motivate other younger women to choose a flying career.
+Although there were women pilots for 50 years, it wasn’t easy to find their inspiring stories and motivate other younger women to choose a flying career.

 Similarly, there was this idea that the aviation industry is not a women’s field.

-They are having a successful career, and female pilots are as good as male pilots.
+They have successful careers, and female pilots are as good as male pilots.

-If you are a female and you are willing to work in an airliner, all you have to do is focus, put effort and time, and dedicate yourself to aviation.
+If you are a female willing to work in an airliner, you must concentrate on your aviation career.
+Put effort and time, and dedicate yourself to aviation.

-A pilot has to have good knowledge of several different matters while working as a pilot.
+A pilot must have good knowledge of several matters while working as a pilot.
 Learn to take responsibility for your passengers’ lives, and you are good to go.

 Becoming a commercial pilot has no difference, regardless of your gender.